monsoonmaelstrom/book2/book2.md

 “Well, that’s good news,” Liam says grinning.

-I accelerate the rate at which I’m tapping my glass slightly and Davy props an elbow on the table and leans his chin on his fist, staring at me.
+I accelerate the rate I’m tapping my glass slightly and Davy props an elbow on the table and leans his chin on his fist, staring at me.
 I note his stare and sigh.

 “What’s up with you two?”
 Gavin asks, looking between me and Davy.